issaiass/simplebot_description/README.md

 <summary> <b>Issues<b></summary>

 - No issues encountered right now, but probably the caster_joint is not at the position desired, is not a problem.
+- If the robot slips over time you need to change mu1 and mu2 over the .gazebo file in urdf folder

 </details>